-- Demonstrate cognitive behavior in the clinical setting consistent with a therapist-level Respiratory Care Practitioner. - Exhibit psychomotor skills in the clinical setting consistent with a therapist-level Respiratory Care Practitioner. - Demonstrate attitudes and behaviors, in the clinical setting consistent with a therapist-level Respiratory Care Practitioner.
+- Demonstrate cognitive behavior in the clinical setting consistent with a Registered Respiratory Therapist. - Exhibit psychomotor skills in the clinical setting consistent with a Registered Respiratory Therapist. - Demonstrate attitudes and behaviors, in the clinical setting consistent with a Registered Respiratory Therapist.